-However, over time, functional abilities may change or decrease.
-This can be due to secondary changes throughout the body for example, reducing range of movement at joints and reduced length of muscles.
+But functional abilities may change or decrease over time.
+This can be due to secondary changes throughout the body.
+For example, reducing range of movement at joints and reduced length of muscles.

-Physiotherapy is important for adults with CP to maintain functional ability and limit further contractures (limited muscle length).
+Physiotherapy is important for disabled adults to maintain functional ability.
+It can also limit further contractures or limited muscle length.

 Physiotherapy treatment may include exercises on how to increase or maintain: